codedarkness/pyradio/README.md

 # What this does

+* Arch and Debian Based Systems
   * Install requirements
   * Install pyradio from sourse (included in this repo)
   * Copy new config files
-* Edito stations file
+* Edit stations file

+### Note

+In Arch and Debian bases systems the python-setuptools is a dependency for PyRadio.